Skip to content

 app:

-allowed-schema: public # Your database schema
+allowed-schema: hana # Your database schema

 database-type: postgres